Hina-Hanan/Machine-Learning-Types/README.md

 # Machine Learning Types: Theory Notes
-A comprehensive collection of theoretical notes on machine learning types, subtypes, and core concepts.
+A comprehensive collection of theoretical notes on machine learning types, subtypes, and basic concepts.
 This repository serves as a reference guide for understanding the fundamentals of machine learning.

 ## Repository Contents
-This repository contains detailed notes on the four main types of machine learning:
+This repository contains notes on the four main types of machine learning:

-- **Supervised Learning** - Including classification, regression, and time series forecasting algorithms
+- **Supervised Learning**

-- **Unsupervised Learning** - Covering clustering, dimensionality reduction, and association techniques
+- **Unsupervised Learning**

-- **Semi-supervised Learning** - Exploring methods that use both labeled and unlabeled data
+- **Semi-supervised Learning**

-- **Reinforcement Learning** - Detailing policy-based, value-based, and model-based approaches
+- **Reinforcement Learning**

 Each section includes theoretical foundations, mathematical concepts, practical applications, and implementation considerations to provide a well-rounded understanding of machine learning methodologies.